Vermont Plumbing Continuing Education

 - You need at least two of the eight hours to cover plumbing code review.

 Fortunately, the Board has greenlit some education providers to offer the eight hours Vermont plumbers need online.
 Before you take an online course, make sure the provider has approval from the Board.
-You can scroll to the bottom of this page to see an example.

 When you choose online CE, you get the flexibility to complete your hours when your schedule allows, and you can do it from your house, office, or any other location that works for you.